Answered! Jump to accepted answer.

 since using the -ant and the infinitive both mean -ing in english, what's the difference between them and when would you use one and not the other?

-This relates to:Translating the -ing form of verbs with L'Infinitif (not -ant) -
+This question relates to:French lesson "Translating the -ing form of verbs with L'Infinitif (not -ant)"

 8 April 2018

 the many uses of the English continuous form (-ing form) can lead to confusion when translating to/from French.

 In the lesson you refer to, the continuous form really stands in for the infinitive.
 A good hint is that the infinitive even works in English, even though it isn't quite as natural as the -ing form: